Rodolfo Acuña: Career

-During a lecture titled "Is Antonio Banderas Latino?" at Swarthmore College, his studies of the race, age, history and class of the Chicano identity were compared and contrasted to the definition of the alleged Latino identity of U.S.A.
-His question "should a Spaniard get affirmative action for Latinos without the life experience?"—where life experience meant that one needed to suffer discrimination—was answered no. This has been a recurring theme in his work: that civil rights entitlements are not automatic, but reserved for those who have historically experienced racial and class discrimination.
-No matter what people may think of Banderas as a person, he is European and not part of a class that has historically suffered discrimination.
-In 2002, Acuña opposed the nomination of Miguel Estrada, a Honduran immigrant whose father owned a plantation in Honduras, to the Washington, D.C., Circuit Court.

-Discrimination
+Lawsuit

-In 1992 Acuña sued the University of California, Santa Barbara for discrimination; the judge dropped the race discrimination cause of action; the political cause of action had previously been dropped because it missed the statute of limitations filing.
-A jury found that Acuña had been discriminated on the basis of his age, but Federal Judge Audrey Collins refused to compel the University to hire him, instead awarding him a monetary compensation of $325,000, which Acuña used to establish a foundation that he, his wife and his supporters started to help the victims of employment discrimination in higher education.
-The For Chicana Chicano Studies Foundation recently launched a web site.
-Aside from awarding tens of thousands of awards for court costs the foundation gives an average of $7,500 annually in scholarships.
+In 1990, Acuña sought a senior professorship in the Chicano Studies Department at the University of California, Santa Barbara (UCSB).
+Although the department had invited him to apply and he was the sole recommended candidate, a faculty review committee rejected his application.
+In 1992, Acuña sued UCSB for discrimination.
+The race discrimination cause of action was dropped by the judge, and the political cause of action had previously been dropped because it missed the statute of limitations filing.
+A jury found that Acuña had been discriminated against based on his age, but Federal Judge Audrey Collins refused to compel the university to hire him.
+Instead, she awarded him a monetary compensation of $325,000, which Acuña stated he and his wife would use to assist victims of employment discrimination in higher education.
+The For Chicana Chicano Studies Foundation gives an average of $7,500 annually in scholarships.

 Legacy

-Acuña's archives are held in the Special Collections and Archives section of the Library at California State University, Northridge.
+Acuña's archives are held in the Special Collections and Archives section of the Library at California State Northridge.